denten-books/plain-text/main.md

 ### 2.5.1 Metaphysical Dread about Computation
 Brian Lennon and Golumbia.
 The argument basically boils down to the cultural logic of computation being complicit in the military industrial complex.
 That complicity manifests itself in a shared set of tools.
 By that logic: the we should also condemn the libraries' efforts to help up archive and store information.
 Condemn the poets for using metaphors because these are also used in advertising.
 Something perverse about that: it is as if we would worry about knowledge because knowledge is used for mechanisms of control.

 Deeper metaphysical dread about computation, that should be understood historically (where Lennon gets it right).
+You are not a gadget.

 ### 2.5.2 Code as Governance
 Lessig.